healthverity/safe-harbor-data-provider-tools/README.md

 - [docker](https://www.docker.com/)
 - [Git](https://git-scm.com/)
+- A public key file provided to you by HealthVerity

 It is also helpful to have a terminal available.
 These instructions will work using Unix shells as well as the command prompt or PowerShell on Windows machines.
 It is also possible to simply use the [Docker Desktop](https://www.docker.com/products/docker-desktop/) application to run these through its built in terminal.
 If you are not able to use these tools please reach back out to your HealthVerity contact and we will provide you documentation and assistance to work through this within your local system.